+Function name Overview of function ISM-VA Service Control This function can stop and restart ISM-VA as well as control the services that run internally.
+Basic Settings This function can modify the settings for ISM-VA after installation. - Network settings

 Function name Overview of function

-ISM-VA Service Control This function can stop and restart ISM-VA as well as control the services that run internally.

-Basic Settings This function can modify the settings for ISM-VA after installation.

-- Network settings

 - Time settings

 - Locale setting

 - Virtual disk settings

 - Modification of host names

 Maintenance This function can execute maintenance.

 - Confirmation of versions

 - Application of Patches

 - Collection of Archived Logs

 - Switching of debug flags

-2.13.5.1 List of commands in ISM-VA Management
+2.14.5.1 List of commands in ISM-VA Management